 Check out this invasive fish infographic to see if your area is at risk.
 You might be surprised.

-Invasive species can disrupt and even decimate local ecosystems, and it's important to be able to identify them if you come across one.
+Aquatic invasive species can disrupt and even decimate local ecosystems, and it's important to be able to identify them if you come across one.

 The first step to fixing a problem is learning more about it.
 Here you go!

-Some of these fish may be familiar to you.
-Being from the Midwest, the Silver Carp has become a fish that I see in about every river or large body of water I have been to in the last five years.
+Some of these invasive fish species may be familiar to you.
+Being from the Midwest, the Silver Carp has become a freshwater fish that I see in about every river or large body of water I have been to in the last five years.
 That being said, someone near the Great Lakes in Michigan will experience one thing, someone on the Atlantic coast of Florida will have a different experience, and someone in California will have yet another experience.
 The Gulf of Mexico is of particular concern.

-Authorities ask you to report an invasive fish if you believe you have caught one.
+Authorities ask you to report an invasive fish if you believe you have caught one in North America.
 That way, the Natural Resource Department can quickly act to protect the fisheries that so many of us enjoy year in and year out.